savonet/book/video.md

 ```

 The "opposite" of the muxing functions are the functions `drop_audio` and
-`drop_video` which respectively remove the audio and video channels from a video
+`drop_video`, which respectively remove the audio and video channels from a video
 track.
 For instance, if we have two sources `s1` and `s2` with both audio and
 video, we can create a source `s` with the audio from `s1` and the video from
 `s2` by